Hypocrite47/Rover-Architecture-Ros2/README.md

 ## A Basic ROS2 implementation simulating (URC) 2026 missions using Turtlesim.
 ---

-(UPDATE      : STUCK AT STARTING FIXED)
+- (UPDATE      : STUCK AT STARTING FIXED)

-(NEW ISSUE   : FREEZES AT 2nd WAYPOINT)
+- (NEW ISSUE   : FREEZES AT 2nd WAYPOINT)
+- Havn't tested "ros2 param set /mission_manager mission_mode <mode>" Feature Yet
+- Misses a few more features which will be added later
 ---

 ## System Overview

 This project simulates a Mars rover completing four mission types: